Wooster School: Overview

 The Wooster School motto is Ex Quoque Potestate, Cuique Pro Necessitate, roughly, "From each according to ability, to each according to need".
 Founded in 1926 as a boys' school of 10 students by Episcopal priest Dr. Aaron Coburn, it is named for General David Wooster, who fought at the Battle of Ridgefield with the Patriots in the American Revolution.
-The school continues the legacy of the jobs program, led by 12th-grade prefects, in which the entire student body engages in a daily period dedicated to cleaning and physically maintaining the campus.
+The school continues the legacy of the jobs program, in which the entire student body engages in a daily period dedicated to cleaning and physically maintaining the campus.

 Girls were first admitted to the school in the fall of 1970.
 In 1990, Wooster School transitioned from being a boarding school, as it had been since its inception, to being a day school.
-In 1991, a Lower School was established in addition to Wooster's Middle and Upper Schools, which now included grades 1 and 2, plus grades 3, 4, and 5 the following year.

 21st-century changes

 Since 2000, one of the National Association of Episcopal Schools' top two educator awards is named for former Wooster School head John D. Verdery.

 From 2001 to 2004, Wooster School made some improvements to its physical plant, notably the addition of a new gymnasium and a distinct Middle School building.

-In 2014, the school's Verdery Library received a grant of over $6,000 from U.S. Senator Chris Dodd's office to improve its Internet access through the E-Rate grants.
+Tuition

-In 2020, the school narrowed its range of grades from kindergarten through 12 to grades 4 through 12.
-In 2021, it narrowed to grades 5 through 12.
+Wooster offers a program of variable tuition to families unable to pay full tuition.
+Full tuition for the 2023-2024 academic year was as follows: